intel/llvm/sycl/doc/design/PluginInterface.md

 The PI API calls are later forwarded using this information.
 A plugin is said to "bind" after this process completes with no errors.
-During device selection, the user can prefer selection of a device from a specific Plugin or Backend using the env SYCL_DEVICE_FILTER.
-The correspondence between a plugin and a SYCL_DEVICE_FILTER value is currently hardcoded in the runtime.
+During device selection, the user can prefer selection of a device from a specific Plugin or Backend using the env ONEAPI_DEVICE_SELECTOR.
+The correspondence between a plugin and a ONEAPI_DEVICE_SELECTOR value is currently hardcoded in the runtime.
 ( TBD: Make this a part of configuration file).
-Eg: SYCL_DEVICE_FILTER=opencl corresponds to OpenCL Plugin.
+Eg: ONEAPI_DEVICE_SELECTOR=opencl corresponds to OpenCL Plugin.

 #### OpenCL plugin